 Translating with machine translation suggestions is pretty simple.
 In your translations tab, click first the key you want to translate.
 Below the editing window, you’ll see MT suggestions from providers you’ve set up in your Language settings.
 Click the suggestions you like the most, and the text is transferred to your translation window.
 Do whatever correction in the copy is needed and hit the

-Save button.
 The state of the translation is automatically set to Translated (yellow color).
 If someone does the reviews of your translations (highly recommended), they will get through your translations, correct the imprecisions, and then set the state of translations to reviewed (green color) with the button or keyboard shortcut (CTRL+E or ⌘+E).
 If you’ve set automatic translations of new keys, all the keys are translated and saved automatically.

 Machine translation can save plenty of time for translators.
 However, it’s still not ready to provide 100% perfect translations, especially for translations of software.
 Tolgee platform offers a simple yet effective solution for software localization with the machine translation features described in this article.
-Would you like to have some other machine translation providers than Google Translate, Amazon Translate, and DeepL in Tolgee?
-Let us know or create a pull request on GitHub.